-Dr. Gena Gorlin is a Clinical Psychologist in Midtown, Manhattan who offers both in-person therapy, teletherapy, and telecoaching to clients living in NY.
+Dr. Gena Gorlin is a Clinical Psychologist who offers teletherapy and telecoaching to clients living in NY.
 She specializes in depression, anxiety disorders, including Generalized Anxiety Disorder (GAD) and social anxiety, life transitions, identity development, academic and career challenges, and relationships.

 Dr. Gorlin sees a wide range of clients, including teens, college students and young adults, couples, families, parents, and adults across the lifespan.
 Many of her clients are navigating major life transitions or coming-of-age issues, including figuring out who they are and what they value.
 She also helps clients tackle the psychological challenges inherent in pursuing ambitious and innovative life ventures, whether in their professional or personal lives.